- Search The Registry

 Charles E. Anderson

 *Charles Edward Anderson was born on this date in 1919.
-He was an African American scientist specializing in meteorology.
+He was a Black scientist specializing in meteorology.

 From 1966 to 1987, he served as the Professor of Meteorology and Chairman of Contemporary Trends Course at the University of Wisconsin.
 In 1970, Professor Anderson was appointed Professor of Afro-American Studies and Chairman of the Meteorology Department.
 In 1978 Professor Anderson became Associate Dean at University of Wisconsin, Madison.
 Dr. Anderson was also a professor in the Department of Marine, Earth and Atmospheric Sciences at North Carolina State University in Raleigh, N.C., from 1987 until he retired in 1990.